Nambi-Srivatsav/Sparse-Latent-Policy-Search/README.md

 load_the_latest_state = False ## Does not load the saved state
 ```

-To begin training the task from scratch please set the above variable to false.
+To begin training the task from start please set the above variable to false.